JesseSousa/todo-list/README.md

 A To Do List made with Reactjs.
 The design was inspired by this [CodePen](https://codepen.io/yesilfasulye/pen/eJIuF).

+All the todos gets saved on localStorage, and are removed automatically 12 hours after completion.
+The App can be accessed by this [link](https://jessesousa.github.io/todo-list/).

 ![To Do List Screenshot](https://i.imgur.com/ODgSstb.png)

 ## Setting up for development